gu-stav/nick-jaussi/wordpress/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 2. Or we can give you a quote on premium email/phone support if you prefer to

 == Changelog ==

+= 2.1.5 =
+* Stop showing the metabox or trying to update Facebook cache on non-publicly_queryable post types

+= 2.1.4.5 =
+* Set `CURLOPT_FOLLOWLOCATION` to `true` when trying to get image size via curl and avoid fatal errors (white screen of death) when the response returns 301 or 302 - Thanks [@neonkowy](https://wordpress.org/support/users/neonkowy/)

+= 2.1.4.4 =
+* Added the `fb_og_update_cache_url` filter so that developers can add their Facebook App ID and Secret to the URL when trying to update/clear cache on Facebook - Thanks [@l3lackcat](https://profiles.wordpress.org/amirullahmn)

+= 2.1.4.3 =
+* Added a "Share this on Facebook" button to the "Post updated" notice
+* Fixed some URLs and links from http:// to https://
+* Removed the option to load Facebook locales from their website as the URL now returns 404

+= 2.1.4.2 =
+* Added a "Manually update Facebook cache" button to the "Post updated" notice
+* Improved the FAQ

+= 2.1.4.1 =
+* Better information when showing up the "Facebook Open Graph Tags cache NOT updated/purged" error, as well as a link to update the cache manually
+* Improved the FAQ

+= 2.1.4 =
+* Changed the way the admin notices are generated so we do not have to use PHP sessions

 = 2.1.3 =
 * Fixed some PHP notices and warnings